Sambir

 On Day 5, we will leave Namrung and begin our journey to Samagaun, enjoying stunning mountain views as the valley unfolds before us.
 The path climbs higher, with the lush forests of the lower valley giving way to the more barren, rocky landscape of the Himalayas.

-We will eventually arrive at the flat terrain of Samagaun, a charming village with lovely courtyards and pastures on both sides.
+After lunch, we will cross the drainage slopes of the Pungen Glacier and eventually arrive at the flat terrain of Samagaun.
+It is a charming village with lovely courtyards and pastures on both sides.
 During the Manaslu climbing season, Samagaun is a busy hub as it is the closest settlement to the Manaslu Base Camp.
+We will see caravans of yaks and porters moving through here.

 Itinerary Details